Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Which type of therapist would you seek out?
 For sure the one doling out the money.
 When it comes to LAT, you will be playing the role of the good therapist with your dog.
 Best of all, you'll also instill a sense of safety and trust that will increase your bond with your dog.

-Of course, again, in real life, you'll never find a therapist doling out bills left and right, but consider that in LAT you'll be delivering your dog the equivalent of doggie currency under the form of tasty, high-value dog treat.
+Of course, again, in real life, you'll never find a therapist doling out bills left and right, but consider that in LAT you'll be delivering your dog the equivalent of doggie currency under the form of tasty, high-value dog treats.

 What Type of Behavior Modification Does LAT Involve?

 When you apply LAT, you're applying powerful counter-conditioning.
 Basically, you are working on creating powerful associations meant to change your dog's emotional response.
 Mary Cover Jones, the "mother of behavior therapy," used counter-conditioning to eliminate a phobia of rabbits in a young boy.

 She basically moved the rabbit closer and closer as the boy was allowed to eat his favorite foods.
 At some point, the boy was even able to touch the rabbit as he looked forward to the food.
 In this case, a previously scary stimulus transforms into a pleasant predictor of good things.

 The Power of Changing Emotions